hvd343/pythongame/README.md

-# This is the python game of generating heads or ttail randomly
+# This is the python game of generating heads or tail randomly